China's appetite for pork spurs $4.7 billion Smithfield buy

 | HONG KONG/NEW YORK

-HONG KONG/NEW YORK Shuanghui International Holdings is buying Smithfield Foods Inc SFD.N, the world's biggest hog producer, for $4.7 billion to feed a growing Chinese appetite for U.S. pork, in a deal that has stirred concern among U.S. politicians.
+HONG KONG/NEW YORK Shuanghui International Holdings is buying Smithfield Foods Inc, the world's biggest hog producer, for 3 billion pounds to feed a growing Chinese appetite for U.S. pork, in a deal that has stirred concern among U.S. politicians.

 Announced on Wednesday, the takeover would be China's biggest of a U.S. company, with an enterprise value of $7.1 billion, including debt, and follows a call by Smithfield's largest shareholder, Continental Grain Co, to break up the company.
 Continental could not be reached for comment on Shuanghui's proposal.